-

 Rapport écrit

 Students are evaluated on the basis of various assignments, with intermediate submissions.
-The final, major assignment is the writing of a scientific paper, to be presented in the last session.
+The final, major assignment is the writing of a scientific paper, to be presented in one of the last sessions.
 Students also engage in a peer review procedure during this process.
 The exercises and paper are completed in group and graded as group work.

-Students are also evaluated on the course content by oral examination.
+Students are evaluated on the course content (theory and research methods) by oral examination.

 Construction de la note (en ce compris, la pondération des notes partielles)